gaurav-swami/Gaurav-Swami/README.md

 👋 Hi, I’m @Gaurav-Swami an aspiring software developer.
-I am proficient in JavaScript and its development framework for the backend and the frontend.
+I am proficient in JavaScript and its back and frontend development framework.

 <!---